Ranveerai03/1800_202330_BBY16/README.md

 This browser based web application to ...

 ## 2. Names of Contributors

 List team members and/or short bio's here...

-* Hi, my name is Ranveer Rai.
+- Hi, my name is Ranveer Rai.
 I am excited to work with my team in COMP 1800!
-* Hi, my name is Chelsea Pang.
+- Hi, my name is Chelsea Pang.
 I am excited for this project!
-* ...
+- Hi, my name is ELena Zhu, I am excited for this project!

 ## 3. Technologies and Resources Used

 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.